alexzielenski/Opee/README.md

 The library must be contained by a bundle and be stored in `/Library/Opee/Extensions`.
 They are selected to be loaded into processes based upon a filter which is specified in their Info.plist.

+I am not responsible for how much this screws up your system.

 # Installation

 Included is the source code for `Opee.framework`, `OpeeLoader.dylib`, and `optool`.